 Once you’ve completed the steps above…

-If any pesky, snipped threads refuse to be gone and you’ve taken my very good advice and bought yourself a hulk of a seam ripper, just “erase” them away with the white rubber end.
+- Turn it over to the needle size and remove the snipped threads.
+And if you’ve taken my very good advice and bought yourself a hulk of a seam ripper, you can just “erase” them away with the white rubber end.
 And you’re done!

 But if you don’t have the hulk of a seam ripper, you can remove pesky threads with a strip of Scotch tape.